 [END EQUATION]

-To calculate separate intercepts for each hospital, we can define each hospital as a binary variable an IF statement in Excel.
-We regress probability of survival on the hospital binary variables, severe burn, head injury, age more than 65, and male gender variables.
-The overall intercept should be set to zero so that intercept values were calculated for each hospital.
+To calculate separate intercepts for each hospital, we can define each hospital as a binary variable in an IF statement in Excel.
+We regress probability of survival on the hospital binary variables—severe burn, head injury, age more than 65, and male gender.
+The overall intercept should be set to zero so that the intercept values were calculated for each hospital.
 Results are shown in exhibit 14.2.
 There were 50 observations and 9 variables used to make the predictions; across the variables, 26 percent of variation in survival odds was explained by patient characteristics.
 As expected, odds of survival decreased if the trauma victims had severe burns, head injuries, were more than 65 years old, or were male.
 All hospitals improved survival odds, as indicated by the intercept values for each hospital.
 Each hospital intercept can be interpreted as the average odds of survival at the hospital, and hospitals differed a great deal in survival odds.

 [INSERT EQUATION]